-For lovers of reality TV, Hayu represents great value at $6.99 per month with a month-long free trial.
+For lovers of reality TV, Hayu represents great value at $6.99 per month with a 7-day free trial.
 Its mobile apps could use some work, but the oh-so-juicy content it has on offer makes up for the clunky UI.

-What is Hayu?
+What is Hayu Australia?

 Hayu launched in Australia back in 2016 and essentially is to reality TV junkies what Shudder is to horror fans - a mecca of all your guilty pleasures.
 Think Real Housewives, Kardashians, Million Dollar Listings and Top Chef.
 Basically, if you’re only keeping your Foxtel subscription for the Fox Arena channel, you can cancel it, because Hayu has you covered.